 Indigenous Gardening Club and the "Wominjeka" Garden

-That's right, everyone can now harvest their own fresh, organically grown leafy greens and herbs!
+Harvest your own fresh, organically grown leafy greens and herbs!
 Cost $5 for a brown bag.
 We usually have surplus of heirloom seedlings too (gold coin donation).
-So come and have a look to see what we have got for you.
+A QR code allows you to donate online outside of EcoCentre hours.

 For more information about anything gardening and how to get involved, contact us on firstname.lastname@example.org